-EU petition seeks ban on Israeli settler products
+Petition seeks EU ban on Israeli settler products

 But in May last year the EU General Court in Luxembourg said the Commission was wrong.
 EU officials started accepting signatures on the new petition on Sunday, giving organisers 12 months, i.e. until 20 February 2023, to meet the one-million threshold.

-However, even if the new petition were to win sufficient backing, any commission moves toward fulfilling its demands would meet with fierce opposition from pro-Israel EU countries.
+However, even if the new petition were to win sufficient backing, any commission moves toward fulfilling its demands would meet with fierce opposition from pro-Israeli EU countries.
 Hungary, for example, has routinely vetoed EU criticism of Israel in recent years.

 The European Jewish Congress (EJC), a Brussels-based group, immediately branded the campaign part of wider efforts to destroy Israel.